gr-grey/quartz/content/02-daily-rambling/One blog a day.md

 The point is to get rid of the friction and get into action - it's the mental version of "making my bed every morning".

-I am recently reading *Tools of Titans* by Tim Ferriss, it's a collection of people Tim has interviewed on his podcast.
+I am recently reading *Tools of Titans* by [[03-my-people/Tim Ferriss|Tim Ferriss]], it's a collection of people Tim has interviewed on his podcast.

 In the segment with *Whitney Cummings*, she mentioned for a doing stand-up comedies, "the material is 10% of it".